scraperwiki/eot-docs/index.md

 <h2>Introduction</h2>
 </div>

-Excel Output Transformation is an Office of National Statistics project to automate conversion from spreadsheets to datasets.
+Excel Output Transformation (EOT) is an Office of National Statistics project to automate conversion from spreadsheets to datasets.

 The layout of a particular spreadsheet is configured in a *recipe*.